Richard Ayoade: 2011–present: Mainstream cinema, satirical writing, and television presenting

 From 2018 to 2021, Ayoade voiced Onion, one of the title characters in the Cartoon Network animated series Apple & Onion.
 He also returned to music video directing in 2018, helming the science fiction-inspired video for The Breeders song "Spacewoman".
 Ayoade was featured in a supporting role as a pompous artist in both parts of Joanna Hogg's two-part drama The Souvenir.
 He lent his voice as a talking ice cream cone to the animated comedy sequel The Lego Movie 2: The Second Part (2019)–which also featured Noel Fielding– and the English version of the Finnish series Moominvalley.
 Ayoade provided voice work for the Star Wars Disney+ series The Mandalorian (2019) where he voiced the droid Zero in a recurring role.
 He also lent his voice for the animated adult fantasy sitcom Disenchantment (2021) on Netflix where he voiced the character Alva Gunderson.

 Ayoade on Top, his third book published by Faber and Faber, is a tongue-in-cheek ode to the critically maligned romantic comedy View from the Top starring Gwyneth Paltrow.
 The Financial Times included Ayoade on Top in its collection of the best books of 2019 and Ayoade was ranked 33rd of the 50 best comedians of the 21st century in a 2019 list published by The Guardian.

 In May 2020, it was announced that Ayoade would host the 2020 British Academy Television Awards, which was held behind closed doors due to the COVID-19 pandemic.
 He returned to host the 2021 and 2022 ceremonies.

-In 2023, Ayoade was announced to direct, writer and star in an adaptation of George Saunders' short story The Semplica Girl Diaries that would co-star his wife Lydia Fox, and previous collaborators Ben Stiller and Sally Hawkins.
+In 2023, Ayoade was announced to direct, write and star in an adaptation of George Saunders' short story The Semplica Girl Diaries that would co-star his wife Lydia Fox, and previous collaborators Ben Stiller and Sally Hawkins.

 Ayoade featured as two supporting characters in Wes Anderson's short film The Wonderful Story of Henry Sugar, which premiered on September 1, 2023 at the 80th Venice International Film Festival.
 Ayoade starred as Doctor Marshall and the Great Yogi.
 The film is the first in a four-part series of shorts adapted from short stories by Roald Dahl directed by Anderson.
 Ayoade additionally acted as the narrator of the third short in the series, The Rat Catcher, playing a newspaper editor.
 Ayoade has continued to work with Anderson, starring as Sergio (a revolutionary guerilla) in The Phoenician Scheme, released in May 2025.
 In May 2025, Anderson announced he was working with Ayoade on a script for a future film.